Stretching is nowhere near as fun as lifting heavy, running outside in the fresh air, or finishing a grueling HIIT workout.

 The stretches below are all simple to perform and can be done anywhere.
 Many of them also target more than one area of the body.
 If you only have a couple of minutes, you can pick one or two movements from this list to stretch multiple muscle groups at one time.

-This is a more dynamic movement, but it helps loosen any tension you may be holding in your upper body.
-You can do this in a seated or standing position.
+The seated neck release stretch helps loosen any tension you may be holding in your upper body.
+You can also do this in a standing position.

 - Whether you’re seated or standing, keep your head straight and your eyes forward.